rust-lang/rfcs/text/3371-cargo-target-directories.md

 ## Use only the hash, not the name of the workspace directory

-While this solution is just as easy to work with for tools, I think having a somewhat human-readable part in the name make it easier to work with through things like logging or just listing the subdirectories in `CARGO_TARGET_DIRECTORIES`.
+While this solution is just as easy to work with for tools, I think having a somewhat human-readable part in the name make it easier to work with through things like logging or just listing the subdirectories in `CARGO_TARGET_BASE_DIR`.
 It also makes the path printed by `cargo run` or the local URL used when calling `cargo doc --open` much clearer.

 Ultimately, tools are not negatively affected since they should be using `CARGO_TARGET_DIR` or `cargo metadata` and humans have an easier time working with such paths so I think it's worthwhile to include the workspace's name.